aws/aws-cdk-rfcs/text/0039-reduce-module-size.md

    reference the URI from the jsii assembly (.jsii).
 This solution will not be pursued at this time.
-There are several issues with de-coupling the Rosetta tablet file from the artifacts that customers install, including adding a requirement that the JSII runtime to run in an environment that has access to the public endpoint where it would be hosted.
+There are several issues with de-coupling the Rosetta tablet file from the artifacts that customers install, including adding a requirement that the jsii runtime to run in an environment that has access to the public endpoint where it would be hosted.
 2. The .jsii.tabl.json  and .jsii files are both “pretty-printed.”
 We can reduce their size to 42 MB (-23%) and 30 MB (-33%) by removing all the whitespace